lelylan/simple-oauth2/README.md

 Defaults to `true`.
 * `clientSecretParameterName` - Parameter name for the client secret.
 Defaults to `client_secret`.
 * `useBodyAuth` - Wheather or not the clientID/clientSecret params are sent in the request body.
 Defaults to `true`.
+* `headers` - An object container key-value pairs of headers to be sent along with each request.
+Defaults to {}.

 ```javascript
 // Set the configuration settings